 Space the baseboard trim above floors to be carpeted

 Fill the gap with blocks above vinyl or laminate floors

 Baseboards, especially narrow ones, will frequently tilt toward the wall at the bottom.
+(Learn the different types of trim you need to know for your next remodel project.)
 That’s because the lower nub on thin trim can fall into the space between the drywall edge and the floor molding.
 In addition, the baseboard trim follows the tapered drywall edge near the floor molding.
 Taller baseboards usually aren’t affected because they’re high enough to rest against the flat drywall surface above.
 Don’t worry about small tilts if they’re noticeable only at inside corners (see “Tilted Inside Corners,”).
 Push the base molding firmly against the wall with your hand to determine how severe the tilts will be.
 If gaps appear between the top of the trim and the wall, you’ll need to use the solutions we show.